merely-useful/py-rse/index.md

 ## Exercises {#errors-exercises}

-In this chapter a number of edits to `collate.py` were suggested, such that the script now reads as follows:
+This chapter suggested several edits to `collate.py`, such that the script now reads:

 ```python
 """Combine multiple word count CSV-files into a single cumulative count."""